Ghostbusters II (computer video game)

-Ghostbusters II is a 1989 action game based on the film of the same name.
-It was published by Activision for various computer platforms.
-British studio Foursfield developed a version for Commodore 64, Amiga, Atari ST, Amstrad CPC and ZX Spectrum, which also got ported to the MSX by New Frontier.
-It features three levels based on scenes from the film.
-Dynamix developed a separate version for the DOS, also based on the film.
+Ghostbusters II is a action game based on the film of the same name.
+It was published in 1989 by Activision for multiple computer platforms.
+British studio Foursfield developed a version for Commodore 64, Amiga, Atari ST, Amstrad CPC, and ZX Spectrum.
+It was converted to MSX by New Frontier.
+The game includes three levels based on scenes from the film.
+Dynamix developed a separate version for MS-DOS, also based on the film.
+In North America, Ghostbusters II was only released for Amiga, Commodore 64, an MS-DOS.

 The non-DOS versions were praised for the graphics and audio, but criticized for long loading times, disk swapping, and the final level.
-The DOS, Commodore 64 and Amiga versions were the only versions released in North America.